hituro/hituro-makes-macros/storylets/README.md

 }
 ```

-Note that the specified passage is just the //entry point// for the storylet.
+Note that the specified passage is just the _entry point_ for the storylet.
 You can link to other passages in the normal way as much as you like, and you can have multiple storylets link to the same passage.

 #### `id` attribute